Are you an international student interested in studying Biomedical Science at Deakin?

-Deakin's Bachelor of Biomedical Science focuses on the cellular and molecular basis of human biology and disease with an emphasis on cell and molecular processes.
-The course is a vibrant, relevant and topical program and its multidisciplinary approach enables you to learn about your chosen fields of study from both scientific and health perspectives.
+Deakin's Bachelor of Biomedical Science covers the science underpinning medical applications, from basic biology to specific disease processes.
+The course is a vibrant, relevant and topical program that provides a flexible, innovative and comprehensive course.
+Our multidisciplinary approach, and a number of electives at all levels, enable students to learn about their chosen fields of study from both scientific and health perspectives.

 |Undergraduate (Bachelor) degrees|